voschezang/coding-handbook/organization-architecture.md

-# Tradeoff in the Architecture of Organizations, Workflow and Products
+# Tradeoffs in the Architecture of Organizations, Workflow and Products

 > Software architecture and organizational architecture are intertwined.